silentorb/marloth-story-docs/workbench/twold/twold-inspirations.md

 * From that list we get:
   * Challenge
-  * Delayed Vindication (Particularly when characters are silently waiting for vindication)
+  * Ideological Disagreements
-  * Ideological Tensions
+  * Injustice (Particularly when characters are silently waiting for vindication)
   * Isolation / Loneliness / Longing to band together with other characters
   * Mystery
   * Society in Chaos